 Section Description Total Funds Contributing School Nutrition Nutrition Services and Supplies Additional supplies and services needed to provide meals during school closures and, upon return, in a manner that is safe and consistent with public health guidelines.
-Includes food, additional kitchen equipment, sanitation supplies, Personal Protective Equipment, salary/benefits, and mileage. \$2,000,000 Ν Mental Health and Social and Emotional Well-Being Positive Behavior Intervention and Supports (PBIS) and Social Emotional Learning (SEL) The district's Child Welfare and Attendance team are leading multiple efforts to attend to the mental health and social emotional well-being of students, families, and staff.
+Includes food, additional kitchen equipment, sanitation supplies, Personal Protective Equipment, salary/benefits, and mileage. \$2,000,000 N Mental Health and Social and Emotional Well-Being Positive Behavior Intervention and Supports (PBIS) and Social Emotional Learning (SEL) The district's Child Welfare and Attendance team are leading multiple efforts to attend to the mental health and social emotional well-being of students, families, and staff.
 This includes the integration of SEL into instruction and addressing the traumatic impacts of COVID and school closures.
-Professional learning is being provided to increase \$1,750,000 Ν connectedness/belonging and address trauma - both within the remote context.
-Mental Health and Social and Emotional Well-Being Nursing Services District Nurses will play key roles in the district's efforts to educate community about COVID, support contact tracing, and engage in direct outreach to students and families.
-The current public health crisis has come with a host of other economic and social impacts.
-These staff will not only maintain existing staffing and supports to provide critical health information, referrals, and support, but lead the district's efforts to proactively identify physical and mental health needs and provide or connect students and families to the appropriate services and resources. \$300,000 Ν Mental and Social and Emotional Wellness Centers Wellness Center/Social Workers/Therapists CUSD Wellness Centers will offer support to schools in the areas of social-emotional learning, mental wellness, resilience, and positive connections between students and adults.
+Professional learning is being provided to increase \$1,750,000 N

+Pupil and Family Engagement Dutreach Services Provided by Enrollment Center at 417 \$10,000 Y Mental and Social and Emotional Vellness Centers Wellness Center/Social Workers/Therapists CUSD Wellness Centers will offer support to schools in the areas of social-emotional learning, mental wellness, resilience, and positive connections between students and adults.
 They will also help students facilitate communication and understand barriers/challenges.
 Some of our partners include Counseling 4Kids, Bayfront Youth & Family Services, Children and Families Inc.com, Centinela Youth Services (CYS), Tessie Cleveland Community Services Corporation, and Shields for Families.
 Wellness Centers will be implemented at Centennial High School, Dominguez High School, Compton Early College, Davis Middle School, McNair Elementary, Foster Elementary, and Bunche Elementary.
 Four of the existing wellness centers maintain a Clinical Social Worker to address the needs of students who seek assistance with general emotional wellness services and also mental health/ trauma-related services.
 The youth at the high schools will also have access to College and Career assistance and mental health awareness clubs (NAMI).
-All wellness centers provide the opportunity for mentoring services to assist our students with the daily rigors of life. \$100,000 Υ Pupil and Family Engagement Outreach Services Provided by Enrollment Center at 417 \$10,000 Y
+All wellness centers provide the opportunity for mentoring services to assist our students with the daily rigors of life. \$100,000 Y Mental Health and Social and Emotional Vell-Being connectedness/belonging and address trauma - both within the remote context.
+Nursing Services District Nurses will play key roles in the district's efforts to educate community about COVID, support contact tracing, and engage in direct outreach to students and families.
+The current public health crisis has come with a host of other economic and social impacts.
+These staff will not only maintain existing staffing and supports to provide critical health information, referrals, and support, but lead the district's efforts to proactively identify physical and mental health needs and provide or connect students and families to the appropriate services and resources. \$300,000 Ν